waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VII.
 New Hypothesis: Western Boulder Puzzle
 - **Hypothesis:** Since the eastern puzzle is unsolvable from this floor and I was hallucinating the western switch, the boulder at (3, 10) must be the key to reaching the ladder at (2, 2).
 - **Test:** I am at (3, 11).
 I will attempt to push the boulder north.

+# VI.
+Overwatch Critique Lessons (Turn 136172)
+- My prolonged attempts to fix `generate_path_plan` and `landmass_analyzer` were inefficient.
+I should have trusted the system's 'not a dead end' feedback and switched to manual exploration sooner.
+- The core traversal logic (`get_neighbors` function) is duplicated and inconsistent between my tools.
+This must be consolidated in the future to prevent bugs.